Dragoon-Lab/LaitsV3/documentation/json-format.md

 ## Example of a Complete JSON Formatted Problem ##

-The following code shows how the new specification will appear in a JSON document.
+The following code shows the "rabbits" problem with the new specification in a JSON document.

         {
             "task": {